 Comparison between Conventional and G.T.O Thyristor

-There are number of differences between conventional & G.T.O thyristors.
+There are a number of differences between conventional & G.T.O thyristors.

-- Conventional thyristor can only be turned off by effectively reducing the anode current to zero.
-But the G.T.O. thyristor can be turned off by applying negative pulse at the gate.
+- Conventional thyristors can only be turned off by effectively reducing the anode current to zero.
+But the G.T.O. thyristor can be turned off by applying a negative pulse at the gate.

-- Structure of both the devices are different
+- The structure of both devices is different

-- Gate-Cathode structure of G.T.O thyristor is interdigitated but that of conventional thyristor is not.
+- The gate-Cathode structure of the G.T.O thyristor is interdigitated but that of the conventional thyristor is not.

-- Reverse blocking capability is relatively less for G.T.O. thyristor as compared to that of conventional thyristor.
+- Reverse blocking capability is relatively less for G.T.O. thyristors as compared to that of conventional thyristors.

-- The time of turn off for a G.T.O. thyristor is small as compared to conventional thyristor.
+- The time of turn-off for a G.T.O. thyristor is small as compared to a conventional thyristor.